JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/list/set_struct_elements.rst

 Description
 -----------
-This node creates struct elements and set its values.
-See demonstration for more information about struct elements.A new key can be added using the plus button or by plugging its value into the transparent socket.
+This node creates struct elements and sets its values.
+See demonstration for more information about struct elements.
+A new key can be added using the plus button or by plugging its value into the transparent socket.

 .. image:: images/set_struct_elements_node.png